zorchenhimer/Meili/doc/api.md

 ## HTTP Passive API

-- `/schedule.json` - Grab the current schedule with default time scope
-- `/schedule.xml` - Like `/schedule.json`, only serve XML instead of JSON.
 - `/schedule` - Accepts the following variables.
 All are optional.
 	- `format` - Either `json` (default) or `xml`.
 	- `start` - Get buses after this time.
 Time formatted as a Unix timestamp.